ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 10. Set the slider to **Connect to an organization VDC network**.
 11. Click **Add**.

+For more information, see [Working with Networks in a vApp](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-FCBC791B-3183-4CD9-A194-856E98CC32D3.html).

 ## Configuring a private network endpoint
 {: #shared_vcd-ops-guide-pne}